beescuit9510/stats-for-spotify/README.md

 ## Acknowledgements

-- This project was inspired by https://www.statsforspotify.com/
+- This project was inspired by [Stats for Spotify](https://www.statsforspotify.com/)

-## Contact

-This clone project is solely created by me, feel free to contact me!

 <!-- Optional -->
 <!-- ## License -->